Spirituality and Faith Formation

 What if I am not Catholic?
 All students are welcome to participate in our spiritual/religious/service programs.

-Every year in September we hold a special Church fair so students can come and meet local pastors as well as be introduced to our local congregations.
-Students can also click on this pdf to view a listing of local churches in the area and their worship schedules.
+If students want to learn of other churches in the area, every year in September we hold a special Church Fair so students can come and meet local pastors as well as be introduced to our local congregations.
+Students can also click this link to view a local listing of churches in the area and their worship times.